flaviaferrus/MSC-Fundamental-Principles-Data-Science/README.md

 # Master's in Fundamental Principles of Data Science at UB

 Welcome to my GitHub repository dedicated to my Master's program in Fundamental Principles of Data Science at UB.
 In this repository, you will find a collection of my coursework, projects, and research from my academic journey.
-This repository serves as a comprehensive portfolio of my work, showcasing my dedication to mastering the main basis and principles from the different areas of data science, i.e. Machine Learning, Deep Learning, NLP, ...
+This repository serves as a comprehensive portfolio of my work, showcasing my dedication to mastering the main basis and principles from the different areas of data science.

 ## About the Program